-Whether you’re on team BOH-kay or team BOH-kə, there’s one thing every photo enthusiast can agree on—bokeh is the bee’s knees.
+Whether you’re on team BOH-kay or team BOH-kə, there’s one thing every photo enthusiast can agree on — bokeh effects are the bee’s knees.
 Pick your preferred pronunciation, and dive into the world of gorgeous blurry shapes.
-We’ll take a look at different ways to bokehfy your pics with PicMonkey’s tools, so you can reach a new level of photo editing wizardry.
+We’ll take a look at different ways to bokeh-fy your pics with PicMonkey’s tools, so you can reach a new level of photo editing wizardry.

 You can create bokeh in-camera with some different lenses and a little know-how (check out our article about Christmas light photography for a quick rundown).
-You can also add it after the shutter snaps with PicMonkey, and because we want you to have as many creativity tools at your disposal as possible, we’ve loaded up our Editor with two bokeh options:
+You can also add it after the shutter snaps with PicMonkey by applying a Bokeh texture.

 There are plenty of ways to blur your pics in an artistic fashion, but bokeh has a certain je ne sais quoi.
 Make your subject pop against a gorgeous out-of-focus backdrop by applying the bokeh texture your photo.
 Use the Fade and Saturation sliders to change the intensity of the bokeh texture.
 Click the paintbrush icon to open the Erase & Brush palette where you can use the eraser tool to remove the bokeh texture from your subject (in this case — the girl and balloons).

 3. Amplify image elements with bokeh